pegjs/pegjs/docs/guides/command-line.md

 It's usage signature is: `pegjs [options] [<input_file>] [--]`

+### Configuration file

+If you provide a configuration file (via `-c` or `--config`) then you can use all the options used by the [PEG.js API](./javascript-api.md), as well as:

+* `input` — The grammar used as the input file
+* `output` — Output's generated parser to the provided destination

+> 1. Will throw if neither are strings, or the input has already been provided
+> 2. the `output` option for the compiler is not usable from the config

 ### Input File

 Only one grammar is accepted as the given input file, otherwise the CLI aborts with an error.